Seagate/cortx-motr/doc/HLD_of_SNS_Repair.rst

 -  The default configuration will always have K > 1 (and L > 1) to insure the system can tolerate multiple failure.

--  More detailed discussion on this can be found at: `Reliability Calculations and Redundancy Level <correct-link-required>`__. and in the *Scalability analysis* section.
+-  More detailed discussion on this can be found at: `Reliability Calculations and Redundancy Level <Reliability-Calculations-and-Redundancy-Level>`__ and in the *Scalability analysis* section.

 4.3.
 Triggers of SNS repair
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~